zwiebert/tronferno-mcu/README.md

 ### Future
 Its all too complicated and totally useless?
-  * I work on a [GUI for Android](https://github.com/zwiebert/tronferno-andro).
+  * I'm working on a [GUI for Android](https://github.com/zwiebert/tronferno-andro).
   * FHEM module to send CLI commands to our MCU-CLI via TCP socket
-  * A module to send simple up/down-commands via FHEM/SIGNALduino.
+  * FHEM module to send simple up/down-commands via FHEM/SIGNALduino.
 Have written a simple [perl script](https://github.com/zwiebert/tronferno-fhem) for start.
-  * Software-only FHEM module directly outputting to a 433MHz RF transmitter

 ### Project Author